 For this revenue model example, suppose you have a team of engineers with brilliant business sense.
 In this case, a technology model—where you classify, where you are currently in your R&D (Research and Development) model, and where you expect to be in the next phase —will be an ideal fit for your company.
 Depending on your company type, it makes sense to have linear revenue projections or exponential (in simple words, do you want to mitigate capital risk and start small and build from n there or prove your revenue model at scale?).
 Ultimately, you want to select a model that helps you direct your development steps.
 A revenue projection template is an ideal process to start developing your approach.

 Build a useful, responsive revenue model that helps you find potential investors

-You can modify your pitch by making development choices that showcase investors that you are worth investing in.
+You can modify your pitch by making development choices showcasing investors in which you are worth investing.
 Be strategic: focus your strategy on finding investors who will be an excellent cultural fit and be in it for a long time.
 Choose investors who have the patience to wait to realize long-term returns.
-Therefore, it becomes crucial to make an appealing model that can maximize and attract potential investors’ investment in your business.
+Therefore, making an appealing model that can maximize and attract potential investors’ investment in your business becomes crucial.

 Limit projections to a limited timeframe

 Sooner or later, investors will ask you when they can expect their investment return.
 They will want to know what you have achieved till now.
 Investors will also want to know when you expect to become cash-flow positive.
 It’s tempting to target revenues many years out, but like trying to predict the weather, your predictions become unreliable if you go too far off.
 Keep your projections to a 12 to 24-month timeframe.

 Understand that your revenue model is evolving